flyitalyadsb/flarm-ogn-to-sbs/README.md

 - 🔄 Converts Flarm OGN data to the SBS format.
 - 🔗 Forwards the data to prevalent ADS-B servers.
-- 🔍 Option to process only gliders, paragliders, etc., broadcasting a genuine ICAO code.
+- 🔍 Option to process only gliders, paragliders, etc., broadcasting a genuine ICAO code and filter data by location coordinates

 ## 🛠️ Installation